nhnobnd1/mirror-leech-telegram-bot/README.md

 - Thumbnail (user and task option)
 - Leech filename prefix (user option)
 - Set upload as a document or as media (global and user option)
-- Upload all files to a specific superGroup/channel (global, user, and task option)
+- Upload all files to a specific chat (superGroup/channel/private) (global, user, and task option)
 - Equal split size settings (global and user option)
 - Ability to leech split file parts in a media group (global and user option)
 - Download restricted messages (document or link) by tg private/public/super links (task option)
-- Choose transfer by bot or user session in case you have a premium plan (global and user option)
+- Choose transfer by bot or user session in case you have a premium plan (global, user option and task option)
+- Mix upload between user and bot session with respect to file size (global, user option and task option)

 ## Google Drive